shader-slang/spec/statements.md

 THEN statement d checks in context c
 ```

-Only the following types of declarations may be used in a declaration statement:
+Only the following types of declarations may be used in a [=declaration statement=]:

-* VariableDeclaration}
+* VariableDeclaration

 Block Statement {#stmt.block}